 - Financial problems (overdrawn checks, unpaid bills, huge credit balances) start cropping up.

-- Grandpa doesn't get out as much as he used to and seems less interested in what's going on around him.
+- Grandpa doesn't get out as much as they used to and seem less interested in what's going on around them.

 - Home maintenance is slipping: things that break around your parent's house are not repaired.